 Well, the recorder wasn’t wrong.
 That is what you sound like.
 Comes as a shock when you’ve been listening to that gorgeous voice in your head day in & day out.
-Unfortunately thin, higher pitched voices are harder for people to hear.
+Unfortunately thin, higher-pitched voices are harder for people to hear & process.

 Why Your Voice is Different in Your Head

-Speech, simply put, is air molecules that vibrate.
+Speech is air molecules that vibrate.
 Speech is sound and sound travels along a path of molecules, bouncing and vibrating along the way.
-You are hearing your voice through bone conduction, which is denser than air conduction–that’s how everyone else hears you.
+You hear your voice through bone conduction, which is denser than air conduction.
+And air conduction is how everyone else hears you.
 So remember that thick, full, resonant gorgeous voice?
 It’s only in your head.
 Welcome to the higher pitch, thin resonance, non-projecting voice that everyone else in the room (barely) hears.

 But do not despair!
 There’s a solution & it takes very little time.
-I’m going to teach your how to improve the sound of your voice!
-It takes just a few weeks of training your voice resulting in your true voice.
+I’m going to teach you how to improve the sound of your voice!
+It takes just a few weeks of training and results in your using your true voice.

-After your training you’ll have use of your true voice permanently!
-Follow my training to the T (it’s easy!) and you’ll end up with a full, resonant magnetic voice that people will adore listening to!
+After your training, you’ll have use of your true voice permanently!
+Follow my process to the T (it’s easy!), and you’ll end up with a full, resonant magnetic voice that people will adore listening to!